odradev/odradev.github.io/docusaurus/docs/advanced/02-advanced-storage.md

 ### Advanced Mapping

 In Odra, a `Mapping` is a key-value storage system where the key is associated with a value.
-In previous examples, the value of the `Mapping` typically comprised a standard serializable type (such as number, string, or bool) or a custom type derived from `odra::OdraType`.
+In previous examples, the value of the `Mapping` typically comprised a standard serializable type (such as number, string, or bool) or a custom type marked with the `#[odra::odra_type]` attribute.

 However, there are more advanced scenarios where the value of the Mapping represents a module itself.
 This approach is beneficial when managing a collection of modules, each maintaining its unique state.